pauliwag/SYSC3110/README.md

 Authors and their contributions:

-Abdillahi Nur: Worked on Zombie and Peashooter class and its implementation in CommandProcessor.
-Also worked on nextTurn logic in the CommandProcessor Class.
-Worked on documentation describing some of our design choices. <br>
+Abdillahi Nur: Worked on implementing Zombie, PeaShooter and Zombie logic from iteration one into the GUI.
+Ensured GameOver and NextTurn logic worked correctly and was implemented accordingly.
+Wrote the documentation file detailing our design decisions.

 Paul Roode : UML class and sequence diagrams; some class architecting and refactoring; added/modified most of the Javadoc comments; generated API documentation; significantly de-smelled code; reformatted all code to ensure consistency; changed variable/method names to ensure all naming follows convention; added/modified/optimized various methods and code segments (e.g., added switches, error catching, etc.); finalized design decision justification document